agroimpacts/nmeo/materials/tutorials/aws-instances.md

 1. First start up the virtual machine:
     - If you have EC2 console permissions, what you will do is use your console sign-in link, e.g. https://551111111111.signin.aws.amazon.com/console, and then enter your admin-assigned user name and password.
     - Go to EC2 > Instance, and then browse the list of available instances.
 Choose the one you need, and then Actions > Instance State > Start.
 It will spin up, taking a few minutes before ready.
 If you don't have permissions for this instance, you will not be able to start it.
-    -If you don't have permissions, ask the admin to start it.
+    - If you don't have permissions, ask the admin to start it.

 2. Install the right remote desktop client, and open it.
 Choose create a new connection.
 If you are using Microsoft Remote Desktop it will look like this:

     ![](figures/rdc_conn.png?raw=true){size=60%}